Small Charcuterie Board (Charcuterie Board For Two)

 Instead, I’d rather have one-on-one time with a close friend.
 And of course any occasion when I invite someone over, there must be food.

-That’s where my Charcuterie Board For Two comes in handy!
-It’s an easy yet impressive way to feed your guest without being tied to the stove in the kitchen.
+That’s where my Small Charcuterie Board comes in handy!
+It’s a charcuterie board for two that’s an easy yet impressive way to feed your guest without being tied to the stove in the kitchen.

 Or perhaps you and your partner want to have date night at home while catching up on your favorite tv show.